neurocog-mobility/neuroflow/docs/index.rst

 =======================

 NeuroFlow is an open-source package from the |ncm_lab_link|
-for running analytics pipelines on experimental data built on the |kedro_link| framework.
+for running analytics pipelines on experimental data, and is built on the |kedro_link| framework.

 The NeuroFlow documentation serves to: